 Key LL.M. application deadlines are as follows:

-December 15 Application deadline for priority scholarship consideration (deadline extended from December 1 to December 15)
+January 15 Application deadline for priority scholarship consideration

 May 31 Final application deadline